alexelash/personal-website/_projects/administrate.md

     layout: 'text-only'
     title: 'Background'
     desc: |
       Administrate is on a mission to transform corporate learning technology infrastructure, catering to enterprises seeking cutting-edge training solutions.
-Our commitment to excellence and innovation compelled us to initiate a comprehensive rebranding effort, aimed at harmonizing our the visual identity with our messaging and brand personality.
-The goal was to develop a new brand identity and logo that would convey our position as a company innovating in a space filled with veteran companies.
+We initiated a logo redesign in 2022, aimed at harmonizing the company’s visual identity with our messaging and brand personality.
+The goal was to develop a brand identity that could solidify our position as an innovative company in our space.

-      In addition to building best-in-its-class software, Administrate has strong values and a mission to develop an organization that has people and community at its center.
-Decisions around visual and written expressions of the brand aimed to be faithful to company culture.
   - type: 'default'
     layout: 'visual-only'
     visual: